Daniel P Carver

 April 2019 - Present

-As a contributing member of the Evangelista lab group at CSU I’m tasked with method development and execution of spatial processes for a wide range of research topics.
+As a contributing member of the Evangelista lab group at CSU I develop methods and execute spatial data analysis for a wide range of research topics.

 Project Development 70%